 Australia has collected data on ice flow, ice thickness and other ice sheet characteristics in East Antarctica for over 50 years.
 These data allow researchers to calibrate and validate new satellite measurements of the ice sheet and to develop models used to project the ice sheet’s response to climate change.

 The intense cold of the Antarctic ice sheet affects the global climate system through changes in surface energy and moisture, clouds, precipitation, and atmospheric and ocean circulation.
 If the Antarctic ice sheet melted, it would raise global sea level by nearly 60 metres.
-However, the response of the ice sheet to global warming is the largest unknown in projecting future sea level over the next 100–1000 years.
+However, the response of the ice sheet to global warming is the largest unknown in projecting future sea level over the next 100 to 1,000 years.

 Are the Antarctic and Greenland ice sheets growing or shrinking?